uandere/apz3/Readme.md

-# Lab 1 - Three services
+# Lab 3 - Redis & services

 See the report file to read the detailed description.